Plan Summary Menu

 Click here to see each of your Plan’s death and survivor benefits and a summary the rules for each.
 Notice that some benefits are different if you have recent coverage.
 Others are only available if you have recent coverage.
 The rest of this section explains all of these benefits in detail.

 Some of the death benefits payable from the Plan are payable only to your Plan beneficiary.
 Your Plan’s Beneficiary Designation Form is the only way to name a Plan beneficiary or cancel a previous designation.
-See the sample Beneficiary Designation Form.
+See a sample of the Beneficiary Designation Form.

 Recent Coverage